Family Law Services

-Filing Fees We accept cash, cashier’s checks, money orders, Visa and MasterCard.
+We accept cash, cashier's checks, money orders, Visa, and MasterCard.
 Personal checks are not accepted.
 If you do not have the ability to pay you may request that the court order your fees waived or deferred by submitting a Request for Waiver or Deferral Forms.

 Bisbee, Arizona 85603

-It is IMPORTANT that you maintain a current name and address with the Clerk of the Superior Court’s office.
-Arizona law requires that a change of address be submitted, in writing, to the Clerk’s office within 10 days of the address change: Name and/or address change form.
+It is important that you maintain a current name and address with the Clerk of the Superior Court’s office.
+Arizona law requires that a change of address be submitted, in writing, to the Clerk’s office within 10 days of the address change.